Eleazar-Harold/algorithms-in-go/README.md

-# Algorithms In Go
+# Module 1: Solutions in Go for the Algorithms

- Solutions in Go for the Algorithms in <https://github.com/joncalhoun/algorithmswithgo.com>
+Solutions in Go for the Algorithms in <https://github.com/joncalhoun/algorithmswithgo.com/tree/master/module01>

-# Module 1: Getting started with Algorithms

-*NOTE: This README is a collection of my notes for this course.
-It is NOT a written version of the course, and as such it might not always make sense to you.
-If anyone wants to submit PRs to help turn this into a written version of the course I'm willing to work with you to do that, but for now it is just my notes.*

 ## 01 - Intro